Syfe REIT+ vs REIT ETFs: What’s The Difference?

 Syfe REIT+ is a portfolio of 20 blue-chip REITs the likes of Mapletree Commercial Trust, Ascendas REIT, CapitaLand Mall Trust, and more.

 REIT+ is not an ETF.
 When you invest in the REIT+ portfolio, your funds are used to purchase each of these 20 Singapore REITs.
 In essence, you get to own actual units of these REITs.
-This is different from a REIT ETF where your funds are used to purchase that particular ETF – itself a product that is traded on the SGX.
+This is different from a REIT ETF where your funds are used to purchase that particular ETF, which traded on SGX.

 Additionally, Syfe REIT+ aims to closely replicate the performance of the SGX iEdge S-REIT Leaders index.
 As you cannot invest directly in an index, products like REIT+, which track an index, provide an indirect investment option.